2023 Australian motorcycle Grand Prix: Moto2

-The race was scheduled to be run for 23 laps, but was red-flagged race after 9 full laps due to inclement weather and bad track conditions.
+The race was scheduled to be run for 23 laps, but was red-flagged after 9 full laps due to inclement weather and bad track conditions.
 As less than 2/3 of the race distance was completed, the race was to be restarted for 6 laps.
 Eventually, race direction decided not to restart the race as track conditions were not improving.
 Per regulations, half points were awarded after failing to complete half of the original race distance.